 The Xbox Series S will cost a far more affordable £249 / $299, but will be limited to a 1440p performance.
 You’re still getting a slew of high-end features here though, including ray tracing, speedy SSDs and the same CPU as the Series X. The only major differences to the Series X are the lack of disk drive and a weaker GPU.

-Xbox Series X vs Xbox Series S – What are the specs of each console?
+Xbox Series X vs Xbox Series S Specs – What’s the power difference?

 |Xbox Series S||Xbox Series X|

 |CPU||8x Cores @ 3.8 GHz (3.66 GHz w/ SMT) Custom Zen 2 CPU||8x Cores @ 3.8 GHz (3.66 GHz w/ SMT) Custom Zen 2 CPU|

 |GPU||4 TFLOPS, 20 CUs @ 1.55 GHz Custom RDNA 2||12 TFLOPS, 52 CUs @ 1.825 GHz Custom RDNA 2|